SAP/spartacus-docs/pages/Spartacus-FAQ.md

 ---
 layout: home
+title: Questions related to Spartacus as a product
 ---

-# Questions related to Spartacus as a product

 ### What is SAP Commerce Cloud (Project Spartacus)? (referred to as just “Spartacus”)